Cyclic Sieving and Plethysm Coefficients: Introduction

-If $\mathfrak{g} = \mathfrak{sl_{mn}}$, then $W$ is a quotient of $\mathbb{Z}^{mn}$, and we may choose for our simple roots the images of the vectors $\epsilon_{i} - \epsilon_{i+1}$ for $1 \leq i \leq mn-1$, where $\epsilon_i$ denotes the $i^\text{th}$ standard basis vector for all $1 \leq i \leq mn$.
-In this case, we may take $B$ to be the set of semistandard tableaux of shape $\lambda$ with entries in $\lbrace 1, 2, \ldots, mn \rbrace$, with the weight of each tableau encoded in its content.
-As we see in section 3, there exists a suitable choice of operators $e_i$ and $f_i$ so that $B$ assumes the structure of a $\mathfrak{g}$-crystal, and that the word of a tableau $b \in B$ is Yamanouchi with respect to the letters $i$ and $i+1$ if and only if $e_i$ vanishes at $b$, and anti-Yamanouchi with respect to $i$ and $i+1$ if and only if $f_i$ vanishes at $b$.
-Furthermore, evacuation and promotion act on the set of crystal operators by conjugation (essentially), which implies that they act on the tableaux sets indicated in our main theorems.
+If $\mathfrak{g} = \mathfrak{gl}_{mn}$, then we may identify $P$ with $\mathbb{Z}^{mn}$ and choose for the simple roots the vectors $E_i - E_{i+1}$ for all $1 \leq i \leq mn-1$, where $E_i$ denotes the $i^\text{th}$ standard basis vector for all $1 \leq i \leq mn$.
+If we take $B$ to be the set of semistandard tableaux of shape $\lambda$ with entries in $\lbrace 1, 2, \ldots, mn \rbrace$, with the weight of each tableau given by its content, there exists a suitable choice of operators $e_i$ and $f_i$ so that $B$ assumes the structure of a $\mathfrak{g}$-crystal.
+Furthermore, the word of a tableau $b \in B$ is Yamanouchi with respect to the letters $i$ and $i+1$ if and only if $e_i$ vanishes at $b$, and anti-Yamanouchi with respect to $i$ and $i+1$ if and only if $f_i$ vanishes at $b$.
+From this vantage point, it is easy to see that evacuation and promotion act on the tableaux sets indicated in our main theorems, for they (essentially) act on the set of crystal operators by conjugation.

 We close the introduction with an outline of the rest of the article.
 In section 2, we provide the requisite background on tableaux and symmetric functions.
 After reviewing the rudimentary definitions, we introduce plethysms, and we end with the observation of Lascoux, Leclerc, and Thibon \cite{Lascoux} that the classical relationship between tableaux and Schur functions evinces a more general relationship between ribbon tableaux and power-sum plethysms of Schur functions.
-In section 3, we define Kashiwara crystals for a complex semisimple Lie algebra, before specializing to the $\mathfrak{sl_{mn}}$ setting, where we show how to assign a crystal structure to the pertinent tableaux sets.
-We also define the Sch\"utzenberger actions and examine how they interact with the raising and lowering crystal operators.
-Both of these sections are expository.
+In section 3, we define Kashiwara crystals for a simply-laced complex reductive Lie algebra, before specializing to the $\mathfrak{gl}_{mn}$ setting, where we show how to assign a crystal structure to the pertinent tableaux sets.
+We also examine the interactions between the Sch\"utzenberger actions and the raising and lowering crystal operators.
+Because both of these sections are expository, we strive for brevity, but an earlier version of this work \cite{Rush} contains an expanded treatment.